tanyazyabkina/AmazonComprehend/README.md

-# Amazon Comprehend for Natural Language Processes (NLP)
+# Amazon Comprehend for Natural Language Processing (NLP)

 ## Using Amazon Comprehend through AWS Console
 ### Preparation steps for using Comprehend through the console